-3.3.6.7 ERW
+3.3.6.7 ERW (Education through Regional Working)

-The current position with the ERW Consortium is that this Authority (CCC) and another 3 local authorities namely Pembrokeshire, Powys and Swansea are committed to ERW until September 2021.
+The current position with the ERW Consortium is that this Authority (CCC) and another 3 local authorities namely Pembrokeshire, Powys and Swansea are committed to ERW until November 2021.
 Additionally, the Joint Committee has committed to providing some services to schools within Ceredigion and Neath & Port Talbot, who have formally withdrawn from the Consortium.